Digital transformation involves the entire company and its partners

 • Estimates of which technologies/IT issues will change the business model most significantly

-The key findings can be accessed in the whitepaper on the IDG study, which is available free of charge.
+All of the central results can be read exhaustively in the whitepaper on the IDG “CIO Agenda 2023” study, which is available free of charge.
 The following is a brief summary of some of the important findings and figures.

 Digitalization entails multiple tasks that an IT organization within a company will struggle to handle on its own.
 In fact, more than 54 percent of IT managers are already cooperating with their customers and 46 percent with consulting firms to share the workload.